 Lesley was appointed to the Board on 1 October 2013, re-appointed from 1 October 2016, with a renewal for a further 3 years from 1 October 2019.
 Lesley is the former Solicitor General for Scotland and former General Committee member at Melrose RFC, Lesley was the first woman to sit on the Scottish Rugby Board.

 Appointed to the board on 1 March 2017.

-David joined QBE as Group COO and is responsible for Strategy, Digital, Technology, Transformation and Operations.
-Prior to that David spent the last 15 years with insurance firm Aviva plc, rising to become Chairman, Global Healthcare and CEO, Europe and India in 2013.
-A Chartered Management Accountant, David has an MBA from the University of Chicago and started his career with Hewlett Packard before spending nine years in management consultancy at PwC.
+David McMillan joined esure Group Plc in July 2019 as Chief Executive Officer.
+David was formerly Group COO of QBE, the Australian listed global insurer.
+Prior to that David spent 15 years with insurance firm Aviva plc, laterally as Chairman, Global Healthcare and CEO, Europe and India.
+In his time at Aviva he held several senior roles including CEO for UK & Ireland and Chairman of the RAC.
+David, who is based in Edinburgh is a Chartered Management Accountant and holds an MBA from the University of Chicago.
+He started his career with Hewlett Packard before spending nine years in management consultancy at PwC.

 Appointed to the Board at the 2018 AGM

 William is a past President and Life Member of Lanark Rugby Football Club.He was re-elected as the Glasgow North Representative on the SRU Council in 2019 and is also a Council Representative on the Advisory Group to the West Regional Academy Group.
 He is a Trustee of the Murrayfield Injured Players Foundation.